 Through its sustainability initiative, Greenville Health System is committed to protecting the environment, conserving natural resources and being a good community steward.
-Read on to learn ways that GHS saved resources in FY 2015.
+Read on to learn ways that Prisma Health saved resources in FY 2015.

 Using propane is one way to diversify U.S. transportation fuels.
 It increases energy security, provides convenience and performance benefits, enhances public health and the environment, and reduces dependence on foreign oil.
 In addition, propane has better lubrication qualities and costs almost $1 less per gallon than unleaded gasoline.